 Insulated Well To Boost Your Energy Rating

-Homes with attics or lofts lose a huge amount of heat if they are not properly insulated, and the good news is that you can install insulation in these spaces without approval from building regulators.
+Homes with attics or lofts lose a huge amount of heat if they are not properly insulated, and you should consider installing insulation in these spaces with approval from building regulators.

 If your property is older, then you may have noticed that you are losing heat from your walls.